mathworks/awesome-matlab-students/README.md

 [![Student Programs](Images/studentprograms.png)](https://www.mathworks.com/academia/students.html?s_tid=ln_acad_programs_overview)

-## Related GitHub Resources for Student Projects and Hackathons
+## Related MATLAB GitHub Resources for Students

-**Discover Real-World Projects with Industry Relevance and Societal Impact!**
+**MATLAB and Simulink Challenge Projects: Contribute to the progress of engineering and science by solving key industry challenges!**

 Are you in search of a design or research project idea that has real industry relevance and can make a positive societal impact?
 Look no further!

 [Explore this GitHub list](https://github.com/mathworks/MathWorks-Excellence-in-Innovation) of challenge projects to stay up-to-date with technology trends, gain practical skills using MATLAB and Simulink, and contribute to the fields of science and engineering.
 By participating, you'll enhance your problem-solving abilities and receive official recognition for your accomplishments from technology leaders at MathWorks.
 Plus, there are rewards waiting for you upon project completion!

-**Particpate in an upcoming Hackathon!**
+**Awesome MATLAB Hackathons: Participate in an upcoming Hackathon!**

 If you're interested in joining one of our sponsored Hackathons, we have something for you too!
 [Check out our Student Hackathons GitHub repository](https://github.com/mathworks/awesome-matlab-hackathons) to learn more about these exciting events and the opportunity to win fantastic prizes!

+**Awesome MATLAB and Simulink Robotics**

+A list of awesome demos, tutorials, utilities, and overall resources for the robotics community that use MATLAB® and Simulink®: [Awesome MATLAB Robotics](https://github.com/mathworks-robotics/awesome-matlab-robotics)

 ## Resources for Student Societies and Student Clubs